lindig/lipsum/README.md

 almost any programming language and documentation.

         @ Echo prints each command line argument on a line by itself.
-This documentation chunk starts with @ extends until the beginning of the named code chunk below.
+This documentation chunk starts with @ and extends until the beginning of the named code chunk below.
+A lipsum file (`*.lp` by convention) is a sequence of code and documentation chunks.
+Each chunk extends until the beginning of the next one (or the end of file.)

         <<echo.c>>=
         /* <<copyright>> */